Battery0/CV/README.md

 #### SAE Institute (2006 - 2007)
 Visual Effects 3D Modelling and Animation
-Course that comprised of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality
+Course that comprised of 3D modelling, animation, texturing, lighting and rendering at broadcast and film level quality.

 ## Interests and Hobbies